 3. Home build: Look for homes with similar architectural styles, numbers of bathrooms and bedrooms, square footage, and other basics.

-4. Features and upgrades: Remodeled bathrooms and kitchens can raise a home’s price, and so can less flashy upgrades like ...
+4. Features and upgrades: Remodeled bathrooms and kitchens can raise a home’s price, and so can less flashy upgrades like a new ro. ...

 Thursday, June 6, 2019 / by Lacey Parker

 When you’re getting ready to list your home, it’s of the upmost importance to ensure you are showing it in the best light.
 Taking time to highlight its strengths and fix up some of its possible weaknesses can make a big difference in how fast it sells.
 Here are our top five recommended repairs to make before selling your home.

 Giving your home a fresh coat of paint is one of the most cost-effective ways to spruce it up, and generally, it can be a do-it-yourself project.
 Make sure cover any walls with scratches and chips and consider updating any accent walls with a more neutral coat.